pce-uw-jscript400/w2-express/readme.md

 * **Question:** The above can be described as middleware.
 Describe what middleware is in your own words and how it differs from building a route.

 * **Your Answer:**
+Middleware runs independantly from a route, as long as it's called before the called route.
 ---

 - [ ] Take a moment to read through the following code that is already in `app.js`.
 If you need, take a look at the [morgan](https://www.npmjs.com/package/morgan) and [body-parser](https://www.npmjs.com/package/body-parser) packages on NPM: